Improving the Precision of First-Principles Calculation of Parton Physics from Lattice QCD

-Parton distributions are intrinsic properties of the proton and are non-perturbative objects in quantum chromodynamics (QCD), the fundamental theory of the strong interaction.
+As intrinsic properties of the proton, parton distributions are non-perturbative objects in quantum chromodynamics (QCD), the fundamental theory of the strong interaction.
 For more than half a century, they have been extracted from experiments through global fitting with remarkable successes~\cite{Jimenez-Delgado:2014twa,H1:2015ubc,Alekhin:2017kpj,Hou:2019efy,Bailey:2020ooq,NNPDF:2021njg,ATLAS:2021vod}.
 Nevertheless, challenges remain in certain kinematic regions, spin-dependent effects, and multi-dimensional structures.
-In the past decade, lattice QCD has emerged as a powerful first-principles tool for calculating parton physics, with various approaches developed to extract PDF Mellin moments and $x$-dependence~\cite{Kronfeld:1984zv,Martinelli:1987si,Liu:1993cv,Detmold:2005gg,Detmold:2021uru,Braun:2007wv,Davoudi:2012ya,Ji:2013dva,Chambers:2017dov,Radyushkin:2017cyf,Ma:2017pxb,Shindler:2023xpd}.
+Lattice QCD is a powerful first-principles tool that can make non-perturbative predictions to complement the experiments.
+The early efforts were focused on the Mellin moments of PDFs and GPDs as they are time independent and directly calculable on a Euclidean lattice~\cite{Kronfeld:1984zv,Martinelli:1987si}.
+However, due to increasing statistical noise and power-divergent operator mixings, only the lowest few moments are accessible.
+Over the past decade, several new approaches have been developed to access higher Mellin moments or the $x$-dependence~\cite{Liu:1993cv,Detmold:2005gg,Detmold:2021uru,Braun:2007wv,Davoudi:2012ya,Ji:2013dva,Chambers:2017dov,Radyushkin:2017cyf,Ma:2017pxb,Shindler:2023xpd}.
 Unlike other methods that typically rely on phenomenological reconstruction of the PDFs, Large Momentum Effective Theory (LaMET)~\cite{Ji:2013dva,Ji:2014gla,Ji:2020ect} enables direct calculations of their $x$-dependence and has been further extended to the GPDs, TMDs, and Wigner distributions.

 LaMET is motivated by Feynman’s parton model~\cite{Feynman:1969ej}, which can be viewed as an effective field theory (EFT) of QCD in the infinite momentum limit~\cite{Ji:2020byp,Ji:2022ezo,Ji:2024oka}.
 The EFT operator defining the PDF can be expanded and matched from a QCD operator under a large Lorentz boost.
-To avoid the sign problem on a Euclidean lattice, the QCD operator is chosen to be time independent, while the Lorentz boost is realized through a large-momentum external state~\cite{Ji:2013dva}.
-Consequently, the EFT expansion is controlled by the external momentum.
+To be calculable on a Euclidean lattice, the QCD operator is chosen to be time independent, while the Lorentz boost is realized through a large-momentum external state~\cite{Ji:2013dva}.
+Consequently, the EFT expansion is controlled by the momentum $P^z$.